rahulrsingh09/AngularConcepts/README.md

 <li>Saving data to Real time Firebase Database and making a Commenting Section out of it using Renderer 2</li>
 <li>Facebook and google Auth in Angular Apps</li>
 <li>Notes on very common Angular Questions in the Notes section and use of third party JS Library In Angular</li>
+<li>File Upload and Download Using Angular HttpClient and Node Server</li>
 Working Example of the following code can be found under https://rahulrsingh09.github.io/AngularConcepts